Goodbye winter, hello spring!

 It’s one of Michigan’s five National Parks and its beauty is incredible no matter what the season is.
 Spring brings life and a new meaning to the Sleeping Bear Dunes National Lakeshore.
 Bright green leaves unfold on the trees, wildflowers dot the trails, and the sweeping vistas of Lake Michigan beckon you to stare for hours.

 Do you know that May is Michigan Wine Month?
-In the Traverse City Wine Coast, that means we celebrate all month long during Traverse City Uncorked.
-Take a look and find out how to plan your wine tour.
+In Traverse City, that means we celebrate all month during Traverse City Uncorked.

 Take a step back in time and discover the history of maritime culture in the Grand Traverse Region by visiting one or more of the five lighthouses in the area.
+These Spring attractions in Traverse City are perfect for individuals, couples, and the whole family.
 Plan a little extra time to explore the grounds, take in the view of the Bay and in some cases climb to the top of the tower.

 The air is cooler, the scenery is incredible, and spring is a glorious time to play at one of our distinguished courses.
-With 16 championship courses, it's easy to start planning your next golf getaway.
+Our championship courses, make it easy to start planning your next golf getaway.

 This region has likely been put on the map for biking because of the well-known Ice Man Cometh Challenge.
 While this is certainly an impressive race, it is not the only opportunity or event for biking enthusiasts.
-Cyclists will find themselves in awe of the endless country roads while mountain bikers will face new challenges at the Glacial Hills Pathway and leisure riders can enjoy a cruise on the TART trail.
+Cyclists will find themselves in awe of the endless country roads while mountain bikers will face new challenges on the VASA Trail and leisure riders can enjoy a cruise on the TART trail.